andiio/blog/README.md

 ###Simple Blog

+Current Stand:
+Only one Category can be added, stopping add post
-Current Stand: Set foundation and file structure.
+// Set foundation and file structure.